 The Factor Inefficiency and the Apparent Productivity

-The inevitable downward spiral of factor prices under global competition at first brings about apparently high capital efficiencies, corresponding high returns on capital and high overall productivities for enterprises.
+The inevitable downward spiral of factor prices under global competition at first brings about apparently high capital efficiencies, correspondingly high returns on capital, and high overall productivities for enterprises.
 This, however, at the expense of society and environment, because labor and natural resources are inefficiently allocated, which is indicated by massive unemployment and environmental destruction.
 The development causes negative aggregated productivity in national accounts (just like the above mentioned economies of scale).
 In fact, the actually destroyed values of the original factors labor and natural resources can obviously not be compensated by apparent efficiencies and increased values of the derived factor capital as accounted for by private businesses.
 Ultimately, the apparent efficiencies of business capital allocation will eventually become conspicuous, when the harm inflicted on labor and natural resources will strike back at the global players.
-(For more details regarding factor allocation see the article Factors of Production.)
+(For more details regarding factor allocation see the articles Factors of Production and Factor Price Equalization).

 The Inefficient Allocation of Labor

-The proportion of the workforce, or the proportion of disposable humane working hours, still being engaged in economic processes is shrinking and is also less and less engaged in accordance with its qualifications, while the proportion not engaged in economic processes anymore is growing correspondingly causing increasingly higher social costs.
+The proportion of the workforce, or the proportion of disposable humane working hours, still being engaged in economic processes is shrinking and is also less and less engaged in accordance with its qualifications, while the proportion not engaged in economic processes anymore is growing and correspondingly causes increasingly higher social costs.
 At the same time, fewer workers manage to secure their livelihood with a fulltime job, leaving a growing proportion of the workforce dependent on state transfer payments.
-In addition, the nation states are forced to rely on the taxes imposed on earned income and private consumption as the primary tax source, because the tax revenue from the private economic sector and from resource consumption in particular is declining under neoliberal competitive conditions.
-All in all, the inefficient allocation of labor fulfills the conditions of social dumping.
+In addition, the nation-states are forced to rely on the taxes imposed on earned income and private consumption as the primary tax source, since the tax revenue from the private economic sector and from natural resource consumption in particular is declining under neoliberal competitive conditions.
+All in all, the inefficient allocation of labor fulfils the conditions of social dumping.
 As a compliment see the article Full Employment.

 The Inefficient Allocation of Natural Resources